efemkay/digital-garden/pages/notes.md

 layout: Post
 permalink: /notes
 feedformat: card
-title: Digital Garden
+title: Notes Feed
 ---

-The feed page shows all notes from `notes` folder.
-If you want to hide any notes from this feed, add `feed:hide` on note's Frontmatter.
-Eg:[[Hidden Note]]
+This feed page shows MOC notes for my digital garden.
+The more treasured areas/topics (with more tended insights) are at the top, but if you want to be more freestyle, simply use the search ;)